kreasof-ai/GL-SDM/projects/urm/docs/triton-optimization-report.md

    forward-only), so recurrent training cost is measured on the chunk path only.

-## Next recommendation
+## Deferred family-expansion recommendation

-With dense attention and gated delta-rule recurrence both covered at four levels with measured adapter overhead, the next family per docs/baselines.md is sparse memory: an external adapter to the original Sparse Delta Memory Triton/CUDA implementation (pinned revision, outputs and address traces as the baseline), followed by GL-SDM page-local gather/merge.
+With dense attention and gated delta-rule recurrence both covered at four levels with measured adapter overhead, the next family when expansion resumes is sparse memory: an external adapter to the original Sparse Delta Memory Triton/CUDA implementation (pinned revision, outputs and address traces as the baseline), followed by GL-SDM page-local gather/merge.
 A native URM